 While we are rightfully very busy teaching our children all of the most serious qualities they should be brought up with, sometimes we forget the importance of humor.
 Humor can work miracles in even the darkest moments.
 A great episode to watch Andy use humor in his parenting is episode 86, “Andy Discovers America.”
 His rendition of the “shot heard around the world” is hilarious.

 Every sitcom of this era always taught a moral lesson in each show.
 The Andy Griffith Show was certainly a leader in teaching parenting/citizen morality and ethical behavior.
-Each episode contains some element of this, but one in particular stands out for this article – episode 14 titled “The Horse Trader.”
+Each episode contains some element of this, but one, in particular, stands out – episode 14 titled “The Horse Trader.”
 The Golden Rule applies to everyone and not just children.

 The father and son relationship between Andy and Opie was always loving and kind.
 However, Andy was very strict in regards to discipline and work ethic.
 School work, chores, and table manners are just a few examples of the ways we would see Andy teach discipline to his son.
 These things were never tested in a greater way than in episode 40, “Opie’s Hobo Friend.”
 Played by the late Buddy Ebsen (Jed Clampett), Opie’s new free-living friend contradicts everything Andy has instilled in his boy.

-In order to thrive in all areas, children require a stable home environment.
-As we all know, life is messy even on a good day.
+In order to thrive, children require a stable home environment.
+[Tweet This] As we all know, life is messy even on a good day.
 The Andy Griffith show was no exception.
 Nobody knows what happened to Opie’s mother, but she was not in the picture.
 In America, we have traditional families, single parent families, divorced families, and many different variations of people trying to parent and provide stability.
 Andy did this by bringing his Aunt that had raised him to live with them.
 We see this in episode 1, “The New Housekeeper,” and not only is it the very first episode, but also one of the most humorous.

 In our society today, we see a nearly grave issue with our children regarding respect for almost anything.
 In the show, Andy always displayed a respect for women, elders, the community, friends, and strangers.
 Respect is a central theme of the entire show and is present in many episodes as the moral lesson.
-One in particular revolves around having respect for women, and is also absolutely hysterical.
+One, in particular, revolves around having respect for women.
 Episode 48, “The Manicurist,” will have you laughing for days to come.